How To Add Charts And Graphs To WordPress

 Install Visualizer - WP Plugin

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the main menu …

 This brings up the plugin’s Visualizer Library section …